ogaltsov/EmployeeSearchWebApp/README.md

 * JS script form AJAX request to server
 * Server generate JSON with list of employee using Hibernate
-* Script reciev JSON and form the table
+* Script recieve JSON and form the table

 _______________________________________________
 ###### To do: